KDE/documentation-docs-krita-org/untranslatable_pages/building/build_krita_for_android.rst

     adb install ./krita-x86_64-5.2.0-prealpha-debug.apk

-When the container it not needed anymore, it can be removed with the follwoing command:
+When the container it not needed anymore, it can be removed with the following command:

 .. code:: shell